Competitive Enterprise Institute (CEI)

 The Inletkeeper reported CEI, among other front groups funded by the Koch brothers, was working to exert influence in the state of Alaska.
 For example, CEI wrote a letter to criticize the Bristol Bay Assessment conducted by the EPA.
-The EPA‘s assessment had found that proposals for a Pebble Mine in the Bristol Bay region of Alaska posed significant risks to people, water, and fish in the region.

 “We believe the best course of action for the agency would be to withdraw this highly flawed assessment and rescind the use of it to veto the Pebble project,” CEI’s letter reads.

 A follow-up letter by Steptoe & Johnson LLP, representing Pebble Limited Partnership (“PLP”), was supportive of the CEI’s stance.

 “We’re not going to give time to climate deniers,” Chuck Todd said on the NBC program.
 “The science is settled even if political opinion is not.”